rnasys/LAMAR/src/UTR3DegPred/ReadMe.md

 `UTR3DegPred/saving_model/mammalian_4096/bs8_lr5e-5_wr0.05_16epochs_2`

-In this directory,
+In output directory,
 The fine-tuned weight is stored in `pytorch_model.bin`.
 The training and testing loss are included in `trainer_state.json`.

 Hyperparameter Configuration:
 Before training, set the following hyperparameters:

 `Batch size`

-`Learning rate`
+`Peak learning rate`

 `Number of training epochs`

-Here, we used the optimal hyperparameters determined through cross-validation.
+Here, we used the optimal hyperparameters determined through cross-validation: batch size = 8, learning rate = 1e-4, number of training epochs = 16.

 During fine-tuning, the training and testing loss will be displayed every 100 steps.

 ### 3. Model Evaluation
 Run `evaluation.ipynb` to evaluate the model's performance.